Frenzy HotNS Barbarian Nephalem Rift Speed Farming Variation

 Horde of the Ninety Savages Frenzy Barbarian T16 Key Farming Variation

 The HotNS Frenzy Barbarian is a capable build for Normal Rift and Bounty farming all the way through the highest Torment difficulties.
 The build variation suffers from the minor inconvenience of being a predominantly single target build, but with the correct playstyle (mostly ignoring trash and focusing down elite after elite), it handles the task with ease.
-We have speed farming rankings if you want to know more about which builds are best for speed farming.
+We have solo speed GR rankings and solo speed T16 rankings if you want to know more about which builds are best for speed farming.

 Within the limited scope of regular difficulties, the necessary damage and toughness to triumph over the enemy is significantly smaller.
 Thus, your best course of action is to improve utility and speed.